 During the periods of lockdown, all central office staff were fully occupied.
 While in-person activities were suspended, there was a need to develop new ways of supporting the clergy in their essential pastoral ministry, and providing alternative forms of spiritual nourishment for our parishioners, using electronic means.
-The Diocese benefitted from the Temporary Wage Subsidy Scheme and the Employment Wage Subsidy Scheme to keep staff fully employed.
+Between January and June 2021, the Diocese benefitted from the Employment Wage Subsidy Scheme (EWSS) to keep staff fully employed.

-The Diocesan Trust Fund also provides stipends and expenses for five part-time staff members, who offer professional services in the areas of education and safeguarding.
-Religious education advisors agreed to a temporary cessation, in so far as it was not possible for them to visit schools.
+The Diocesan Trust Fund also provides stipends and expenses for three part-time staff members, who offer professional services in the areas of education and safeguarding.
+There were some savings on staff salaries in the year under review, as some staff members, for reasons not connected to COVID-19 were either on extended leave, or on reduced hours.
+As in 2020, the two Religious education advisors were on COVID-19-related leave, as it was not possible for them to visit schools.
 They generously continued to provide some support to Catholic schools on a voluntary basis.